-Additionally, all credits earned in this certificate program will count toward a potential future Educational Leadership Master of Arts (MA), Educational Specialist (EdS) or Principal Licensure from UNC should you choose to pursue one after the certificate.
+Additionally, all credits earned in this graduate certificate will count toward a potential future Educational Leadership Master of Arts (MA), Educational Specialist (EdS) or Principal Licensure from UNC should you choose to pursue one after the certificate.

 Time to Completion: